Sit back and watch as the steam train passes under the bridge on the approach to the cove.

 - Rock Pooling

 There are no facilities, so bring a picnic or bbq.
 Just remember to clean up after yourself.
+There are shops, café and takeaways on nearby Dartmouth Road.

-The beach is located along theand down a steep set of metal steps.
+and down a steep set of metal steps.

-- By Car, For free parking try around Oyster Bend, Horseshoe Bend or The Saddle and use the small walkway where Oyster meets Horseshoe or failing that the car park in the nearby Cliff Park Road car park with 41 spaces.
+- Car, For free parking try around Oyster Bend, Horseshoe Bend or The Saddle and use the small walkway where Oyster meets Horseshoe or failing that the car park in the nearby Cliff Park Road car park with 41 spaces.

-- By Bus, get off the No. 12 at the shops and walk down Barn Road and turn right then left down a small pathway and across the railway bridge.
+- Bus, get off the No. 12 at the shops and walk down Barn Road and turn right then left down a small pathway and across the railway bridge.

-- By Walking, via a field across a stone bridge over the steam train railway from the South West coast path.
+- Walking, via a field across a stone bridge over the steam train railway from the South West coast path.

 - Free parking try around Oyster Bend, Horseshoe Bend or The Saddle.